ps2builder/LoopWorkspace/fastlane/testflight.md

   * `GH_PAT`
   * `MATCH_PASSWORD` - just make up a password for this

-## Add Provisioning for Loop App
+## Add Identifiers for Loop App

 1. Click on the "Actions" tab of your LoopWorkspace repository.
-1. Select "Add Provisioning"
+1. Select "Add Identifiers"
 1. Click "Run Workflow", and tap the green button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.